 Both worms affect Windows 95, 98, ME, NT, 2000 and XP, the firm said.

 How they spread

 Though Trend Micro doesn't believe the worms are related, it said both will send users an instant message with links to Web sites where users unknowingly download bots.
 These bots could then hijack users' computers and open backdoors on the network.

 Both are memory-resident worms that copy themselves to all online MSN Messenger contacts on the infected system.
 The outgoing instant message contains a link to one or more Web sites.
-When the recipient clicks on the link, a copy of the worm is downloaded on
+When the recipient clicks on the link, a copy of the worm is downloaded on their system.

 Fatso-A can also spread using eMule, a peer-to-peer (P2P) file sharing application, Trend Micro said.

 The files Fatso-A drop incorporate names of celebrities -- "Fat Elvis!
 Lol.pif" and "Jennifer Lopez.scr" -- or sexually explicit titles -- "How a Blonde Eats a Banana.pif" and "Topless in Miniskirt!lol.pif."

 One of the files is a text file with a personal message to "Larissa," creator of the Assiral-A worm, which first appeared last month and was designed to kill off variants of another MSN Messenger-based worm, Bropia.

 Assiral-A arrived as an e-mail attachment and displayed the following text on infected machines: "Larissa -- Anti-Bropia -- Freeing the world of Bropia."

 Fatso-A's message to Larissa reads: